teachingaway/teachingaway.github.io/_posts/2014-10-03-startup-cofounder-agreements-and-incorporation-link-list.md

 ### Pre-Incorporation

-Founders can collaborate on a project before dealing with the expense and distraction of formal incorporation.
-But they should put their collaboration agreement in writing.
-Even an informal written agreement, in your own words, is better than a verbal agreement.
+Founders can collaborate on a project before dealing with the expense of formal incorporation.
+They should agree to a simple written collaboration letter.
+A verbal agreement is a recipe for disputes.
+Above all, remember that incorporation shields your personal assets from the startup's losses or liabilities.
+Don't put off incorporation for too long.

 * [Cofounder Collaboration](http://adlervermillion.com/cofounder-collaboration/).  *[Zeke Vermillion](https://twitter.com/zmillion)*, 2011.
 Negotiating every legal issue before actually starting a project will distract you from building a minimum viable product.
 Zeke's [Founders' Agreement Template](https://www.docracy.com/6348/founders-agreement-template#) helps  founders collaborate on early-stage business projects on fair terms, without a lot of hassle or paperwork.

-* Vesting - Discuss how long cofounders will need to stick with the project to earn their ownership share.
-Assume that a cofounder will drift off to a different project, and define what will happen to her pre-incorporation ownership stake.
+* "Vesting" - Discuss how long cofounders will need to stick with the project to earn their ownership share.
+Assume that a cofounder will drift off to different project, and define what will happen to her pre-incorporation ownership stake.
 Put it in writing.
-A reasonable pre-incorporation vesting schedule might be "if you leave before we incorporate, you lose *all* ownership interest."
+A reasonable pre-incorporation "vesting" schedule might be "if you leave before we incorporate, you lose *all* ownership interest."

+* [Startup Founder Agreements](http://blog.simeonov.com/2010/02/22/startup-founder-agreements/). *[Simeon Simeonov](https://twitter.com/simeons)*, 2010.
+The founding team should create a written agreement outlining IP ownership, equity ownership, vesting, etc. The agreement should be a simple, readable letter that aligns everyone's interest on the main startup issues.
+The letter should include a formation agreement paragraph that requires the founders to behave during incorporation in a way that effects the agreement.

+* [Breaking Up prior to Incorporation](http://ithacavc.com/2011/10/16/breaking-up-prior-to-incorporation/).
+Zach Shulman, (2011).
+Ithaca VC discusses some common pre-incorporation founder pitfalls.

 * [When Do I need to Incorporate a Company?](http://www.startupcompanylawyer.com/2009/07/20/when-do-i-need-to-incorporate-a-company/) *[Yokum Taku](https://twitter.com/Yokum)*, 2009.
-Startups should incorporate if they have more than one founder, start creating serious intellectual property, need to hire employees or contractors, issue stock options, or get visas.
+Startups should incorporate before they start to generate revenue, create serious intellectual property, hire employees or contractors, issue stock options, or get visas.

 * [Why Incorporating My Startup was My Worst Mistake](https://news.ycombinator.com/item?id=2399139).
 Hacker News, 2011.
 [Grellas](https://twitter.com/grellas): "Corporations are not particularly hard or expensive to start, maintain, or dissolve - but you need to be at a stage of life where a thousand dollars here or there is not a major burden."
 The original link is [broken](https://web.archive.org/web/20110404132033/http://heyhamza.com/why-incorporating-my-startup-was-my-worst-mis), but the HN comments are more interesting anyway.